puddingpeach/bimm143/README.md

 # BIMM143
-My classwork from BIMM 143 at UCSD.
+My classwork from BIMM 143 at UC San Diego.